Media Hub

 I’m a qualified Accountant… now what?

-Whenever exam results come out and ‘passed’ lists are released, whether it’s ACCA, ACA or CTA, we definitely see an increase in the amount of candidates exploring their options.
+Whenever exam results come out and ‘passed’ lists are released, whether it’s ACCA, ACA or CTA, we see an increase in the number of candidates exploring their options.
 We know that when you qualify, your boss is going to sit you down and congratulate you on all your hard work and reward you with a new salary and most likely, a new job title.
 These either blow you away and secure your future with the firm for at least another 12 months, or you walk out feeling a little deflated and begin mentally updating your CV.

-Meanwhile, many firms, up and down the country, are busy writing job descriptions for newly qualified auditors, tax advisors and accountants, hoping to be one of the lucky few that attract a newly qualified professional in through their doors.
+Meanwhile, many firms, up and down the country, are busy writing job descriptions for newly qualified auditors, tax advisors and accountants, hoping to be one of the lucky few that attract a newly qualified professional through their doors.
 Let’s face it, they’re all hiring.

 So you’re sitting there, results on the screen, you’ve passed and you post excitedly about it on LinkedIn and then all of a sudden, 3-4 recruiters message you congratulations.
 What should you do?
 Now that you’re qualified, the world is pretty much your oyster.
 I mean it.
-Almost all firms will meet you for coffee and you can anticipate multiple offers, as well as a counter offer from your current employer.
+Almost all firms will meet you for coffee and you can anticipate multiple offers, as well as a counteroffer from your current employer.

 So, what is there to think about?